garris/BackstopJS/README.md

 backstop init
 ```

+Use `backstop init --js` to initialize the project with a `.js` configuration file.

 ### Working with Your Config File

 By default, BackstopJS places `backstop.json` in the root of your project.
 And also by default, BackstopJS looks for this file when invoked.